 The Building Process.

-Building your home can be a rewarding experience for you and your family, and needn’t be difficult or confusing.
-Most people struggle with their first new home build because they are unsure of the process, so we have developed this short guide to let you know what you may expect from the process of building your home with Ashcroft Homes.
+Building a new home can be a very rewarding experience, and needn’t be difficult or confusing.
+Most people struggle with their first new home build because they are unsure of the process, so we have developed this short guide to let you know what you can expect during the process of building your home with Ashcroft Homes.

 Step 1 : Finding land

 This can be the most difficult part of the process for first time home builders as land in Auckland has become in short supply.
-However, there are many ways to consider a good location to build a home – this could be on a site within a large subdivision on the outskirts of Auckland, a subdivided site within established areas, or you could choose to subdivide a larger piece of land and build a home there. (see our tips on Subdivisions here).
+However, there are many ways to consider a good location to build a home – this could be through the purchase of a house and land package, a site within a large subdivision on the outskirts of Auckland, a subdivided site within established areas, or you could choose to subdivide a larger piece of land and build a home there. (see our tips on Subdivisions here).
 You could even consider buying land with an existing home on it and relocating or demolishing a run-down home and building your ideal home – especially where the location is sought-after.

 We can help match you to land or assist with the land search.
 Speak to one of our consultants who can suggest tips for your land search if you have just started down the process of building your home.